John Schofield: Civil War

 Sherman, after the fall of Atlanta, took the majority of his forces on a March to the Sea through Georgia.
 Schofield's Army of the Ohio was detached to join Major General George H. Thomas in Tennessee.
 When Confederate General John Bell Hood invaded Tennessee and nearly cut off Schofield's command at Spring Hill, Hood's rash assault to regain momentum at the subsequent Battle of Franklin resulted in a significant defeat.
 On December 15–16, Schofield took part in Thomas's crowning victory at the Battle of Nashville where Hood's Army of Tennessee was decisively defeated, and effectively destroyed as a fighting force for the remainder of the war.
 However, during the buildup towards the battle Schofield intrigued against Thomas, feeding Grant false information, in order to try to succeed his senior in command.
 For his services at Franklin he was awarded the rank of brigadier general in the regular army on November 30, 1864, and the brevet rank of major general on March 13, 1865.

 Ordered to operate with Sherman in North Carolina, Schofield moved his corps by rail and sea to Fort Fisher, North Carolina, in 17 days, occupied Wilmington on February 22, 1865, fought the action at Kinston on March 10, and on March 23, joined Sherman at Goldsboro.
+He accompanied Sherman to Bennett Place on April 26 to meet with Confederate General Joseph E. Johnston to discuss terms of surrender for the latter's forces.
+At Schofield's suggestion, additional "Terms of a Military Convention" and "Supplemental Terms" were appended to the larger agreement which permitted Confederate soldiers to be allowed to return to their homes, ensured their private property rights, and offered them means of transportation.